ROMAN NAMES & MONASTERY LOCATIONS IN ENGLAND

 Bourne Priory

-Brecon Priory Wales B Cathedral
+Brecon Priory Wales B - Cathedral.

-Breedon Priory Leicester A Chancel and center tower
+Breedon Priory Leicester A - Chancel and center tower.

 Brinkburn Priory Northumb.
-A Church exists - except SW corner
+A - Church exists - except SW corner.

-Bristol St James's Priory
+Bristol Cathedral / Bristol St James's Priory Bristol A

 B